-Iv’e put together a short list of five hot tubs below, These are what we think to be the best 6 person hot tubs currently available with a few reasons why I think they are the best after doing a tonne of research on the models listed below.
+Iv’e put together a shortlist of five specifically selected hot tubs below, These are what we think to be the best 6-person hot tubs currently available with a few reasons why I think they are the best after doing a tonne of research on the models listed below.

-We’ve also included some other hot tubs and included a helpful buyer’s guide and a FAQ’s section to hopefully answer any questions you may have about hot tubs.
+We’ve also included some other hot tubs and included a helpful buyer’s guide and a FAQ section to hopefully answer any questions you may have about hot tubs.

 The reviews below are based on either actual product use or have been heavily researched both online and in retail outlets.

 Our site is reader supported, this means we may earn small commissions from Amazon and other affiliates at no extra cost to you if you buy through links on our website.

 A hot tub is a tried and true method for reducing stress and treating yourself.
 The hot water and jets can also help to ease any aches and pains you might have, in fact, hot tubs come with many health benefits.